Reduce Instances of Covid-19 Phishing Email Attacks

 - ⁃Targeted & timed for maximum (devastating) effect

 We’ve also released an article that discusses the post pandemic security landscape that can help you understand what may come next.
-Suffice to say, organisations will continue to be targeted with phishing and other related threats that use the latest news, events, disasters, etc. To combat these threats, organisations can do the following:
+Suffice to say, organizations will continue to be targeted with phishing and other related threats that use the latest news, events, disasters, etc. To combat these threats, organizations can do the following:

-- Implement an organisation-wide security awareness program that regularly trains and educates all employees of phishing and other threats.
+- Implement an organization-wide security awareness program that regularly trains and educates all employees of phishing and other threats.